Preventing Infection in Shoulder Replacement Surgery.

 All patients are seen by an experienced Physician prior to surgery to ensure that all medical issues are identified and their treatment optimised.
 You will have blood tests performed to check the health of your major organ systems and to ensure that you don’t have a low red blood cell count (anaemia).
 In the uncommon circumstance where a patient does have anaemia this will need to be corrected prior to surgery to reduce the risk of infection and the possible need for blood transfusion.
 This approach of having all patients undergo a medical check up before undergoing joint replacement surgery has been shown to reduce the rate of complications of surgery including the potential risk of infection.
 It has also been shown to be cost effective.
 Prominent medical societies now recommend this approach.

-When you are listed for shoulder replacement surgery Dr Cutbush’s staff will give you several surgical scrub brushes.
-You will be asked to shower using these surgical scrub brushes containing hospital grade disinfectant for the two nights prior to coming in to hospital for surgery.
-Washing your whole body with a hospital scrub dramatically reduces the amount of bacteria present on your skin and the risk of bacteria contaminating your surgery.
+When you are listed for shoulder replacement surgery Dr Cutbush’s staff will give you several surgical wash cloths.
+You will be asked to shower using these cloths containing chlorhexidine, hospital grade disinfectant, for the two nights prior to coming in to hospital for surgery.
+Washing your whole body with a hospital disinfectant cloth dramatically reduces the amount of bacteria present on your skin and the risk of bacteria contaminating your surgery.

 Dr Cutbush’s staff will give you a script for mupiricin nasal ointment.
 This is an antibiotic ointment that you will be asked to apply to both your nostrils twice a day for five days prior to surgery.